paroxp/rafalp/content/about.md

     <span aria-hidden>( http://flipsports.com )</span>
   </summary>

-  - Working on a rewards system with the use of Angular, Ionic, JWT, OIDC, Python, AWS
+  - Worked on a rewards system with the use of Angular, Ionic, JWT, OIDC, Python, AWS
-  - Delivering services in a form of REST APIs, Web Applications, Metric collectors
+  - Delivered services in a form of REST APIs, Web Applications, Metric collectors
-  - Mainly focusing on the Frontend aspect of the projects
+  - Mainly focussed on the Frontend aspect of the projects
-  - Helping out with certain python micro services
+  - Helped out with certain python micro services
-  - Helping out with PHP projects
+  - Helped out with PHP projects
-  - Using ticketing system JIRA for assignment and tracking
+  - Used ticketing system JIRA for project management

 </details>
 <details data-details open>